 There are three main types:

 Direct ophthalmoscopy: Your exam takes place in a darkened room.
 If you wear glasses, you’ll have to take them off.
 Your doctor will ask you to stare directly ahead and keep your head still.
-Then he'll use the ophthalmoscope to shine a light straight into your eyes.
-It has two or three tiny lenses that allow him to see inside.
+Then they'll use the ophthalmoscope to shine a light straight into your eyes.
+It has two or three tiny lenses that allow them to see inside.

 You may have to get your eyes dilated before any of these exams.
 It's a requirement for indirect ophthalmoscopy and optional for the other two.
 Still, your doctor may want to do it to get a better view.

 Your doctor will put drops in your eyes and wait for 20 minutes for them take effect.
 Then they’ll do the exam.
 The drops will keep your eye dilated for several hours.
 You’ll need to wear sunglasses once you get outside.
 Your vision may be blurry too so you may need someone to drive you home.
 In rare cases, the eye drops make some people feel dizzy or can cause dry mouth or nausea.

 How Long Is the Exam and Does It Hurt?

 It takes 5 to 10 minutes and there may be some minor discomfort.
 The eye drops can sting and the bright light can be a little uncomfortable.

 If the retina, blood vessels, and optic disc look normal, everything is okay.
 But, if the doctor sees spots on your retina or it’s swollen, these could be signs of disease.